 With increased institutional interest in digital assets, a new breed of crypto exchanges is on the rise.
 These exchanges are built in anticipation of not only exponential market growth, but also increased regulation.

 Needless to say, the prospect of larger capital inflow bodes well for those already invested in this space, but it’s also vital for the further development of blockchain technology in general, as many coins still power underlying blockchain networks.

-Exchanges are critical to providing fair, reliable, and secure trading venues, with mechanisms in place to ensure price discovery, and they serve as channels through which capital can flow to the most promising blockchain ventures and tokens.
+Exchanges are critical to providing fair, reliable, and secure trading venues, with mechanisms in place to ensure price discovery, of assets like bitcoin and they serve as channels through which capital can flow to the most promising blockchain ventures and tokens.